Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Source: UK Customer Satisfaction Index (January 2020)

-80% of consumers say they have made a call to a contact centre in the last month.
+80% of consumers say they have called a contact centre in the last month.

 Whistl CC Guide - Calling more frequently graph.JPG

-Unsurprisingly, the most called sectors are daily service providers: media providers, utility suppliers, and financial organisations featured in the top three.
+Unsurprisingly, the most frequently called sectors are daily service providers: media providers, utility suppliers, and financial organisations are among the top three.

 Whistl CC Guide - Most called industry sectors.JPG